juharris/train-pytorch-in-js/README.md

 Those were just examples that you could follow in your own project.
 This browser example project will load a model that classifies digits from the [MNIST dataset][mnist].

-To prepare the model's gradient graph and optimizer graph:
+Next, we'll prepare the model's gradient graph and optimizer graph for the example JavaScript project.
 Go to the export folder:
 ```bash
 cd export